duyquang6/dev-201-java/README.md

-## Overview
-This is a Java code quality training material.

-This is a simple Master Data Management.
+# Requirements
+You will be asked to build a simple command-line application that will manipulate data in plain-text files.
 You are a service provider to provide the service to validate data from clients and send statistic reports to state governments.

 Application will process data with below requirements: